"Heroes" (David Bowie song): Promotion and release

 In a stunt Pegg describes as confirming the artist's "newfound European allegiances", Bowie recorded special vocals for the track in both German and French, with lyrics translated by Maass for the German release.
 These singles, titled "'Helden'" and "'Héros'", respectively, were issued in their respective countries in September.
 Additionally, for the album releases in Germany and France, the special vocals were grafted onto the full-length tracks, following the opening English verses.
 The single's release in a variety of languages and lengths achieved what NME editors Roy Carr and Charles Shaar Murray called "a collector's wet dream".
-Despite a large promotional push, "'Heroes'" only reached number 24 on the UK Singles Chart, but remained on the chart for eight weeks.
-However, it failed to chart at all on the US Billboard Hot 100, albeit reaching a low number 126 on Record World's Singles Chart 101–150.
-Elsewhere, it charted in Australia (11), Austria (19), Belgium Flanders (17), Ireland (8), the Netherlands (9) and New Zealand (34).
+Despite a large promotional push, "'Heroes'" only reached number 24 on the UK Singles Chart, remaining on the chart for eight weeks, and failing to chart at all on the US Billboard Hot 100, albeit reaching a low number 126 on Record World's Singles Chart 101–150.
+Elsewhere, it charted in Australia (6), Austria (19), Belgium Flanders (17), the Irish Singles Chart (8), the Netherlands (9) and New Zealand (34).

-"'Heroes'" has subsequently appeared, almost invariably as the single edit, on numerous compilation albums, including Changesbowie (1990), The Singles Collection (1993), The Best of David Bowie 1974/1979 (1998), Best of Bowie (2002), The Platinum Collection (2006), Nothing Has Changed (2014), and Bowie Legacy (2016).
+"'Heroes'" has subsequently appeared, almost invariably as the single edit, on numerous compilation albums, including The Best of Bowie (1980), Changesbowie (1990), The Singles Collection (1993), The Best of David Bowie 1974/1979 (1998), Best of Bowie (2002), The Platinum Collection (2006), Nothing Has Changed (2014), and Bowie Legacy (2016).
 The full album track was remastered with its parent album for inclusion on the 2017 box set A New Career in a New Town (1977–1982).
 The single edit was included on Re:Call 3, part of that box set, while the German single, French single, English-German full-length, and English-French full-length versions were included on an EP in the same set.
 Additionally, the English-German version of the song appeared on the soundtrack to the film Christiane F. (1981) and on the Rare album in 1982, while the German single version appeared on Sound + Vision (1989).